A numerically stable algorithm for integrating Bayesian models using Markov melding: An evidence synthesis to estimate the severity of the H1N1 pandemic

+We compare the melded posterior estimate obtained using WSRE against the naive approach.
+For the latter we draw \(10^5\) samples from \(\pd_{2}(\phi)\) so that both approaches have the same number of samples, although the naive approach has a larger effective sample size.
 Figure~\ref{fig:stage_two_phi_traces} displays trace plots of 15 stage two MCMC chains, where \(\alpha(\phi^{*}, \phi)\) is computed using the naive approach (left column), and using WSRE (right column).
 The erroneous behaviour displayed in the left column is due to underestimation of the tails of \(\widehat{\pd}_{2}(\phi)\) using a standard KDE.
 This underestimation results in an overestimation of the acceptance probability for proposals in the tails of \(\widehat{\pd}_{2}(\phi)\), since the proposal term \(\widehat{\pd}_{2}(\phi^{*})\) is in the denominator of Equation~\eqref{eqn:icu-stage-two-acceptance-probability}.
 Hence, moves to improbable values of \(\phi^{*}\) have acceptance probabilities that are dominated by Monte Carlo error.
 Once at this improbable value the error then has the opposite effect; the underestimate yields chains unable to move back to probable values.
 This produces the monotonic step-like behaviour seen in the top left panel of Figure~\ref{fig:stage_two_phi_traces}.
 Although this behaviour is not visible in all 15 chains, it will eventually occur if the chains are run for more iterations, as a sufficiently improbable value for \(\phi^{*}\) will be proposed.
 The results from this sampler are thus unstable.

-Whilst there is no baseline ``truth'' to compare to in this example, the sampler that employs WSRE for \(\doublehat{\pdr}(\phi, \phi^{*})\) produces plausible results, in contrast to the naive approach.
-No step-like behaviour is visible when employing the WSRE approach (right panel).
+Whilst there is no baseline ``truth'' to compare to in this example, the sampler that employs $\doublehat{\pdr}_{\text{WSRE}}(\phi, \phi^{*})$ as an estimate of \(\pd_{2}(\phi) \mathop{/} \pd_{2}(\phi^{*})\) produces plausible results, in contrast to the naive approach.
+No step-like behaviour is visible when employing the WSRE approach (right column of ~\ref{fig:stage_two_phi_traces}).
+Whilst the between-chain mixing is not optimal, this can be ameliorated by running the chains for longer, which cannot be said for the naive method.
 This improved behaviour is obtained using the same number of samples from the prior marginal distribution, or weighted versions thereof.
 Users of this algorithm can be much more confident that the results are not artefactual.